Subject Staff

 Year 9 | Thematic Studies: Religious Attitudes to Crime and Punishment | Thematic Studies: Religious Attitudes to Sex and Relationships |

 Parents / carers can best support pupils by: Regularly talking about current events relating to faith, belief, moral issues and religion.
-Stories like this are always in the news and striking up a conversation over the dinner table with your child can be a great way to help them develop their ability to express their views and reflect on contrasting views to their own.
+Stories like this are always in the news and striking up a conversation with your child can be a great way to help them develop their ability to express their views and reflect on contrasting views to their own.

 KS3 overview of PSHE units: